Strategic consultative selling model: The 2023 guideBy Alayna Moxness

 - Stay open-minded.
-The worst kind of conversations happen when everything being said is explained away.
+The worst kinds of conversations happen when everything being said is explained away.
 The salesperson should make a conscious effort to validate what is being said by the prospect.
 That means sympathizing with problems and asking further questions about them.

 We’ve all had those awkward dead-end conversations.
 It’s cringe-inducing just thinking about them.
 It feels like people are talking because they feel obligated to, or worse, they tell you way too much.

 Respond to what the prospect says in small doses and clarify that they understand.
 Speak with enthusiasm and be engaging.
-If you’re excited about what you’re offering and how it can solve the customer’s problem it is far more likely they will get excited about it too.
+If you’re excited about what you’re offering and how it can solve the prospect’s problem it is far more likely they will get excited about it too.

 The other benefit to being genuine is it helps to build trust.
 Credibility and trust will improve any salesperson’s ability to sell effectively, whatever the approach they choose.

 Consider this: would you follow the advice of a consultant you don’t trust?
 Probably not.
-The same goes for salespeople—especially those using the consultative selling model.
+The same goes for salespeople—especially those using the strategic consultative selling model.
 We’ve all experienced the irritation of receiving a sales call from someone who obviously is more concerned about making a sale than they are about solving any problems other than their own.
 To avoid being one of those salespeople, keep the conversation in the customer’s best interests, be honest, and be genuine.

-Know your Stuff
+Know your stuff

 We’ve talked about the importance of product knowledge in a sales context, and it is applicable to the consultative selling model.